Australian Rover Moot: Competition

-The Eastman Trophy, presented by the Eastman Rover Crew, Palmerston North, New Zealand, in January 1978, is presented to the winner of a state-versus-state competition run during a moot.
+The Eastman Trophy, presented by the Eastman Rover Crew from Palmerston North, New Zealand, in January 1978, is presented to the winner of a state-versus-state competition run during a Moot.
 It is made of wood.

-The 2010–2011 Ozmoot activities included 10Ten cricket, water melon rugby, chariot races, and four-way tug-of-war.
+The 2010–2011 Ozmoot activities included 10Ten cricket, watermelon rugby, chariot races, and four-way tug-of-war.

 The 2013–2014 WAM events included chess, tug-o-war, and a relay race.

 The 2019–2020 CBR Moot activities started with a scavenger hunt on opening night.